Rickoch3t/alx-system_engineering-devops/README.md

-This repo contains files on shell basics
+This is my practice file for shell redirections